 Not only is aquamarine one of the March birthstones, it’s also used to celebrate 19th wedding anniversaries.
-It’s a beautiful stone with little or no yellow in it, so it looks great in many settings with different colored metals and gemstones.
+It’s a beautiful gemstone with little or no yellow in it, so it looks great in many settings with different colored metals and gemstones.

 In the Middle Ages, many believed that the simple act of wearing aquamarine was a literal antidote to poisoning.
 The Romans believed that if you carved a frog into a piece of aquamarine jewelry, it would help to reconcile differences between enemies and make new friends.

-Still, other historical groups took this lore even further, using aquamarine as gifts to the bride at a wedding in order to symbolize long unity and love.
+Still, other historical groups took this lore even further, using aquamarine as gifts to the bride at a wedding to symbolize long unity and love.
 Some even believed it could re-awaken love between two people.

 The Sumerians, Egyptians, and Hebrews all admired aquamarine, and many warriors would wear it into battle to bring about victory.
-Many ancient medicines used powder from aquamarine to help cure all manner of infection, but it was said to be particularly good for eye ailments.
+Many ancient medicines used powder from aquamarine to help cure all manner of infection, but it was thought to be particularly good for eye ailments.

 Like diamonds, aquamarine can be judged along the lines of cut, color, clarity, and carat weight.